pieroxy/conkw/doc/GRABBER_HTTPS_CERT.md

 # conkw documentation - HttpsCertGrabber

 This is the https cert grabber.
 It will probe the domain names provided through http, grab the certificate and extract the expiration date.
 This allows monitoring of your https certs expiration date.
-It refreshes its values every three hours.
+It refreshes its values every three hours by default.